-My first experience with Girls on Ice was in 2012 as a gear fairy for the first Girls on Ice program in Alaska.
+In 2012 I was a gear fairy for the first Girls on Ice Alaska expedition.
 We hiked out on my birthday.
-I still remember the enormous birthday balloon that the girls tethered to my backpack (which flapped frantically in the wind and frequently hit me in the face).
-My involvement with Girls on Ice has since grown as the program has expanded into Inspiring Girls Expeditions.
-I attended the Inspiring Girls workshop in 2015 and have been part of the team developing the Girls on Water program.
+I still remember the enormous birthday balloon that the girls tethered to my backpack.
+My involvement with Girls on Ice has since grown as the program has expanded into IGE.
+I attended the IGE workshop in 2015 and have been part of the team developing the Girls on Water program.
 I am especially excited about a science-art-and wilderness expedition to explore the marine coastal environment by kayak.

 I am passionate about science education and especially curious about how (and where, when, why) people connect with science.
-After completing a Ph.D. in Marine Biology and a graduate certification in Science Teaching and Outreach at the University of Alaska Fairbanks (UAF), I took a job as a Science Education Designer at the Geophysical Institute.
+After completing a Ph.D. in Marine Biology and a graduate certification in Science Teaching and Outreach at UAF, I took a job as a Science Education Designer at the Geophysical Institute.
 In this role, I worked with scientists from diverse disciplines, including geoscientists, fisheries biologists, and science education researchers to create science experiences that spark curiosity and inspire self-confidence.
 These days, I spend my time thinking about art- science overlap, science mentors and role models for youth, and salmon ecology.
 I also love discovering new trails, playing ice hockey, and reading.